-Today, I present you a recipe for Raw Vegan Chipolte Almond Stuffed Brussels Sprouts with options, options, options!
+Today, I have a Raw Vegan Chipotle Almond Stuffed Brussels Sprouts recipe with several different healthy options to make it.

-There are a couple of different varieties you could make being either raw or cooked, as well as, different varieties for flavors in the stuffing.
+There are a couple of different ways you can prepare the brussels sprouts, making them either raw or cooked, as well as, different varieties for flavors in the stuffing.

-I came across the recipe for the stuffed brussels sprouts that I used and they looked so good, but they weren’t vegan.
+I came across the recipe for the stuffed brussels sprouts and they looked so good, but they weren’t vegan so I made a few adaptations to veganize them.

-So, here are a couple of different options:
+So, here are a couple of different options for the brussels sprouts:

 - Raw Version: I preferred mine raw (slightly blanched) and like the way they tasted, but since I have never eaten brussels sprouts before now, I don’t know if that’s how they are supposed to taste.
 So if you like raw brussels sprouts, you can blanch them slightly, stuff them and eat away

-- Cooked Version: Top them with some more nutritional yeast or bread crumbs and bake them at 400 degrees for about 20 minutes for them to be more like the original recipe
+- Cooked Version: Top them with some more nutritional yeast or gluten-free bread crumbs and bake at 400 degrees for about 20 minutes for them to be more like the original recipe

 5 Fast Facts About Brussels Sprouts: